 Monica Stanton (she/her), a third degree initiate of the Assembly of the Sacred Wheel (ASW), is one of the founding members of the Fellowship of the Ancient White Stag (FAWS).
-In 2011 she became the acting High Priestess of the coven, and in 2017 she received her third degree and became High Priestess.
-She is a Priestess of Sekhmet, but works with many pantheons since her coveners follow many different paths.
+In 2011 she became the Acting High Priestess of the coven, and in 2017 she received her third degree and became High Priestess.
+She is a Priestess of Sekhmet, but works with and enjoys learning about many different pantheons.

-Monica studied History and Biblical Archaeology at Brigham Young University and lived briefly in Israel and Egypt during that time.
-She has her BS from BYU and her MS from the University of Manchester.
-She loves to travel and continues to do to do so whenever the chance presents itself.
+Monica studied history and Biblical archaeology at Brigham Young University, and lived briefly in Israel and Egypt during that time.
+She has her Bachelors of Science degree from BYU and her Masters of Science degree from the University of Manchester.
+She loves to travel, and regularly creates itineraries for others to experience different cultures and places.

 Monica enjoys the study of magical paths and practices, firmly believing that we should never stop learning.
-She also has taught several classes over the years on a variety of topics, she particularly enjoys sharing her knowledge on black mirrors and their construction; gryphons, their myths and how they traveled from Africa and into the entire world; elements and elementals; and the Celtic pantheon.
+Teaching classes over the years on a variety of topics, she particularly enjoys sharing her knowledge on black mirrors and their construction; gryphons, their myths and how they traveled from Africa and into the entire world; elements and elementals; and the Celtic pantheon.

 High Priest: Enfys Book

-Enfys Book (they/them), a second degree initiate of the Assembly of the Sacred Wheel (ASW), joined FAWS in 2013.
+Enfys Book (they/them), a third degree initiate of the Assembly of the Sacred Wheel (ASW), joined FAWS in 2013.
 In 2019, they became Acting High Priest of the coven, and in 2021 they received their third degree and became High Priest.